cloudmx/labs-bbc-spotidirect/README.md

 # Introduction

-You can save NFC Tag with song and albums of Spotify and later can listen it with touch and hold against phone
+This app demonstrates how you can save Spotify's songs and albums on a NFC Tag and how you can read the tag to open the intent back on Spotify

 # Icon